LutherCS/ads-class-pub/exercises/graphs/graphs_description.md

 ![Graph](network.png)

-1. Assume the network graph in the picture above and use *Dijkstra's* algorithm to manually find the shortest path from vertex **t** to all other vertices in the network.
+1. Assume the network graph in the picture above and use *Dijkstra's* algorithm to manually find the shortest path from vertex **w** to all other vertices in the network.
 Show each step of the algorithm.

-2. Assume the network graph in the picture above and use *Dijkstra's* algorithm to manually find the shortest path from vertex **x** to all other vertices in the network.
+2. Assume the network graph in the picture above and use *Dijkstra's* algorithm to manually find the shortest path from vertex **z** to all other vertices in the network.
 Show each step of the algorithm.

 5. Add `__len____` method to the textbook implementation of the `Graph` class.
 It should print the number of vertices in a graph.